Guess Who's Coming To Dinner Audio Described Performance

-Deaf/hard of hearing school groups are also invited to attend the Student Matinee Series, several performances of which are ASL-interpreted.
+Blind school groups are also invited to attend the Student Matinee Series, several performances of which are audio-described.
 Schools are provided with study and curriculum guides in advance and with preview tickets for teachers (on request).
-Although geared toward school groups, individual Deaf or hard of hearing students accompanied by an adult are also welcome.
-For student matinee information or reservations, please contact the Access Coordinator at 617 273 1558, or email firstname.lastname@example.org.
+Although geared for school groups, individual blind or visually impaired students accompanied by an adult are also welcome.
+Student tickets are $12, with a limited number of free tickets available on a first-come, first-served basis.
+For student matinee information or reservations, please contact the Access Coordinator at 617 273 1558, or firstname.lastname@example.org.

 About Guess Who's Coming To Dinner

 Malcolm-Jamal Warner (“The Cosby Show”) makes his Huntington debut in Guess Who’s Coming to Dinner directed by Huntington favorite David Esbjornson (All My Sons).
 Joanna surprises her liberal, white parents when she brings home John, her African-American fiancé, to meet them.
 Both sets of parents must confront their own unexpected reactions and concerns for their children as their beliefs are put to the test.
-Set in the 1960s, this funny and poignant new stage adaptation offers a fresh interpretation of the beloved Academy Award-winning film and also features Julia Duffy (“Newhart”) and Boston favorite Will Lyman.
+Set in the 1960s, this funny and poignant new stage adaptation offers a fresh interpretation of the beloved Academy Award-winning film and also features Julia Duffy (“Newhart”), Tony Award winner Adriane Lenox, and Boston favorite Will Lyman.

 "David Esbjornson brings a striking contemporary perspective to classics that allow us to experience them in new and unexpected ways.
 After his astonishing production of All My Sons, I can't wait for him to reveal the emotional and social immediacy of the ideas raised by this landmark film." — Peter DuBois